japila-books/spark-sql-internals/docs/spark-sql-joins.md

 That is usually considered a trivially true condition and refused as acceptable.

-With link:spark-sql-properties.adoc#spark.sql.selfJoinAutoResolveAmbiguity[spark.sql.selfJoinAutoResolveAmbiguity] option enabled (which it is by default), `join` will automatically resolve ambiguous join conditions into ones that might make sense.
+With spark-sql-properties.md#spark.sql.selfJoinAutoResolveAmbiguity[spark.sql.selfJoinAutoResolveAmbiguity] option enabled (which it is by default), `join` will automatically resolve ambiguous join conditions into ones that might make sense.

 See https://issues.apache.org/jira/browse/SPARK-6231[[SPARK-6231\] Join on two tables (generated from same one) is broken].
 ====